opensearch-project/project-website/_authors/caroline.markdown

 github: carolxob
 ---

-**Caroline O'Brien** is a Technical Writer working on documentation for the OpenSearch project.
+**Caroline O'Brien** is a technical writer working on documentation for the OpenSearch project.